Agleaso4/startup/README.md

 I was able to learn how to add certain colorings with different placements, which I am excited about, and it looks so much better.

 I also was able to add in the google calendar from each, thing, and I will be setting up the accounts for the users and the landscapers, so they sync automatically

+JavaScript Functions https://codepen.io/agleaso4/pen/bGxeWMZ?editors=1111 I was able to write functions in JavaScript, and the thing that I thought was the most interesting was the inner functions and the anonymous functions.